SuperKam91/bnn/README.md

 - for bh, BNN does much better on test error than traditional (though I don't think this uses cross validation in traditional sense).

+- Freitas uses reversible jump MCMC to sample neural network systems. reversible jump MCMC is necessary when number of parameters changes.
+This is the case here, as the number of radial basis functions (neurons) is allowed to vary in the analysis, resulting in a varying number of model parameters/hyperparameters throughout the sampling.
+Gives posteriors on number of functions, as well as the usual param/hyperparams ones.

+- Also uses SMC to train NNs where data arrives one at a time.
+Idea is to model joint distribution of parameters at each timestep.

-- Freitas uses reversible jump MCMC with particle filters / sequential Monte Carlo to sample high dimensional neural network systems.
-Also does model selection.
+- Also does model selection.
 Claims that SMC can converge to global maximum faster than gradient descent based methods.
 Also treats hyperparameters as stochastic.

 - *PROVIDE SUMMARY OF KEY RESULTS FROM FREITAS